Logo

 Thomas Tuchel graduated from Baden-Wurttemberg Cooperative State University with a degree in business administration, and worked as a bartender at the Radio Bar in Stuttgart while a student.

-Thomas Tuchel married his wife Sissi in 2009, with whom he has two daughters.
+Thomas Tuchel married his wife Sissi, with whom he has two daughters, in 2009.

-Thomas Tuchel is a polyglot, speaking German, French, English, and Italian.
+Thomas Tuchel is a polyglot, speaking German, French, English, Luxembourgish and Italian, and describes himself as an "imperfect vegetarian".

 Thomas Tuchel considers himself an avid reader, namely of crime thriller novels and books about architecture and design, and is a fan of tennis, rock music, and hip hop.